TobiasBK/scaffold-eth-delegate-call/README.md

 - Ether
 - return data

-Called contracts get a clean instants of memory plus access to the call payload (termed **calldata**).
+Called contracts get a clean memory plus access to the call payload (termed **calldata**).

 There is a special type of message call that uses the opcode `delegatecall`.

-There is only one difference between a normal `call` and `delegatecall`, but it is an important one:
+There is a big difference between regular `call` and `delegatecall`.

-**The code in the target contract is executed in the context of the calling contract.**
+When a `delegatecall` is used **the code in the target contract is executed in the context of the calling contract.**

-So, to clarify:
+To clarify:

-- `call`: When a contractX executes a `call` to contractY, contractY's code will be executed with **contractY's** own storage, msg.sender, and msg.value.
+- `call`: When contractX executes a `call` to contractY, contractY's code will be executed with **contractY's** own storage variables.
-- `delegatecall`: When a contractX executes a `delegatecall` to contractY, contractY's code will be executed with **contractX's** storage, msg.sender, and msg.value.
+- `delegatecall`: When a contractX executes a `delegatecall` to contractY, contractY's code will be executed with **contractX's** storage variables.

-The goal of this repo is to fully understand what this means using Solidity code examples and frontend visualization.
+The goal of this repo is to review what this means using Solidity code examples and frontend visualization.

 ## Code execution in the EVM environment

-Smart contracts executed in the Ethereum Virtual Machine (EVM), create a **context**.
+Smart contracts executed in the Ethereum Virtual Machine (EVM) create a **context**.

 The **context** is built from memory regions.
-Each region has a purpose, they are:
+Each region has a purpose:

 - Code: Where instructions are stored.
 The EVM reads and executes the code as bytes.
-- Stack: This is a list of 32-byte elements.
+- Stack: List of 32-byte elements.
 The stack has maximum limit of 1024 values.
 Parameters are placed on the top of the stack.
-Only the top values are used.
+Only top values are used.
-- Memory: This region only exists during code execution.
-It's not persistent.
+- Memory: Only exists during code execution.
-- Storage: This is the persitent memory of the contract.
+- Storage: A contracts persitent memory.
-- Calldata: This data is sent with a transaction.
-This region is immutable.
+- Calldata: Data sent with a transaction, and immutable.
-- Return data: This is used to return values after a call
+- Return data: Returned values after a call.

 These memory regions together, called the **context**, are used differently in `call` and `delegatecall`.

 ## The code

-In `/packages/hardhat/contracts` you'll find two different smart contracts, called..
+In `/packages/hardhat/contracts` you'll find two different smart contracts...

 # 🏗 Scaffold-ETH